Boby360/HP_Printer_Firmware_Get/README.md

 # HP_Firmware_Get

+This PowerShell script will help you to download the vast majority of the official HP Printer Firmware directly from HP.
+It figures out the official links used by HP.
+If HP removes these links, the script will no longer work.

 ## How it works:
-This script will allow you to download the vast majority of HP printer firmware directly from HP.
 It guesses what format the printer uses for firmware and stores it locally in printers.csv if it is not already stored there.
 After successfully finding the changelog PDF for the desired firmware, it will search the PDF using iTextSharp for available firmware versions.
 Once it finds something that matches your search parameters, it will display them for you to select which exact firmware you want.